Amyotrophic Lateral Sclerosis (ALS)

-Power chairs can be driven by a variety of means besides by hand, including by eyegaze and by "sip and puff" breath control.
+Power chairs can be driven by a variety of means besides by hand, including by eye gaze and by "sip and puff" breath control.
 A “tilt-in-space” option on a wheelchair allows the seat to be positioned at a variety of angles, relieving pressure and helping prevent skin breakdown.
-Other valuable power chair options include elevating seats, chairs that turn into standers, motorized leg rests, custom seating and more.
+Other valuable power chair options include elevating seats, chairs that turn into standers, motorized leg rests, custom seating, and more.

-Weakness in neck muscles also is associated with ALS.
+Weakness in neck muscles is also associated with ALS.
 This results in difficulties in controlling or holding up the head, which leads to excessive fatigue and discomfort, not to mention frustration.
 Cervical collars may be recommended for support.

 Practicing the healthiest type of exercise for each stage of ALS will help maintain comfort and mobility.
 For some people, a moderate amount of daily walking in the early stages of ALS may be all that’s advisable.
 As the disease advances, it's very important to do daily range-of-motion and stretching exercises, either independently or with the help of a caregiver.
 Consult a physical therapist for the best exercise regime.

 Planning early for the inevitable changes that occur over the course of ALS goes a long way toward maintaining function and independence for as long as possible and maintaining the highest possible quality of life.
 Such plans include addressing how home accessibility may be affected as the disease progresses.
-There are many ways to make adaptations or modifications that promote independence and safety in the home.
+There are many ways to make adaptations or modifications that promote independence and safety at home.
 A home visit by an occupational therapist to assess the environment is very helpful.